dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-post.md

     let ?decoded_text = Text.decodeUtf8(response_body) else return "No value returned";

     //6.
 RETURN RESPONSE OF THE BODY
+    let response_url: Text = "https://public.requestbin.com/r/en8d7aepyq2ko/";
     let result: Text = decoded_text # ".
-See more info of the request sent at at: https://public.requestbin.com/r/enyudtkdu1boj";
+See more info of the request sent at at: " # response_url;
     result
   };

+  //PRIVATE HELPER FUNCTION
   //Helper method that generates a Universally Unique Identifier
-  //this method is used for the Idempotency Key used in the request headers of the POST request.
+  //this method is used for the idempotency Key used in the request headers of the POST request.
   //For the purposes of this exercise, it returns a constant, but in practice it should return unique identifiers func generateUUID() : Text {
     "UUID-123456789";
   }
 };
 ```

 - #### Step 3:  Open the `src/hello_http_backend/Types.mo` file in a text editor and replace content with: